iotboxdeveloper/iotbox/README.md

 e.g. if there are actions that cannot be explained by the executions paths that we identified, then it's a different smart home, or if there are actions that we expect given an trace, but it's not present, then it's a different smart home.

-This helps to defend the smart home against unexpected code changes (coming from a compromised, upstream version of the SmartThings app), or latent behavior that's executed through dynamic method invocation.
+This helps to defend the smart home against unexpected code changes (coming from a compromised, upstream version of the SmartThings app), or latent behavior that's executed through dynamic method invocation (e.g. GStrings).

+Our project can analyse apps of SmartThings Classic and IFTTT, but our prototype that 'enforces' the policy only works for SmartThings classic.
+The general idea of this project should be applicable to other models of IoT apps, but we focused our experiments on only these two platforms.
+We work with apps that can be analysed by the IOTCOM project.
+If the scope of that project increases to allow apps of other platforms, then they can be analysed by this project too.
+These apps go into https://graph.api.smartthings.com/ide/apps.

 This GitHub repository is the replication package, and the following sections provide instructions on replicating the results.